Español

 Budget Guidelines/ Webmaster

-The Web Master is not given any budget, but is paid one night lodging at the hotel the assembly is held each quarter, and reimbursed for his/her mileage and tolls to and from assembly.
-Any other expenses incurred by the Webmaster that are not included in the Committee budget need to be approved through the Website Administrative Committee (Voting Members), The Finance Committee, and the NFAC.
+The Webmaster is not given any budget.
+Any expenses incurred by the Webmaster need to be approved through the Website Administrative Committee (Voting Members), The Finance Committee, and the NFAC.

 SCOPE

-• To administer the official web site of NFAC, www.aanorthflorida.org, as outlined in our past advisory actions and motions from 2000 to present including the previous guidelines that were once part of the Area 14 Structures and Guidelines section 19.
+• To administer the official website of NFAC, aanorthflorida.org, as outlined in our past advisory actions and motions from 2000 to present including the previous guidelines that were once part of the Area 14 Structures and Guidelines section 19.

 PURPOSE